botnaruc/codingChallenge/README.md

 ## Scope of use
-This script could be used to install and deploy FullNode on Linux.
+This script can be used to install and deploy FullNode on Linux.

 ## Download and run script